christophlehmann/originating-ip/Readme.md

-# TYPO3 Extension: X-Originating-IP
+# TYPO3 Extension: Originating-IP

 ## What does it do?

-Add the `X-Originating-IP` header to mails, that are generated in the frontend by unauthenticated users.
+It adds the `X-Originating-IP` header to mails, that are generated in the frontend by unauthenticated users.
 Its value is the client IP address.

 ## What is it used for?